 7. Assume that there will be nowhere to wash

 No-one, after a few days at a festival, smells as fresh as when they arrived.
-Make sure you’re prepared for the fact that you’ll be unable to wash up by taking dry shampoo, baby wipes, deodorant, toilet paper and a towel with you.
+Make sure you’re prepared for the fact you’ll be unable to wash by taking dry shampoo, baby wipes, deodorant, toilet paper and a towel with you.